THE CREPE MYRTLE

 Like all shrubs and trees, the crepe myrtles are susceptible to certain insects and diseases.
 The most common issue with crepe myrtles is powdery mildew caused by hot, humid days followed by cool, dewy nights.
 Crepe myrtles are also known to suffer from leaf spot, dark brown spots on the leaves that causes them to turn yellow and fall off.
 Both powdery mildew and leaf spot can be treated with a fungicide.
 Sooty mold, caused by aphid excretions, are also known to be problematic and can be treated with an insecticide.

-Contact TREES BY JAKE, a Tulsa tree service with extensive experience in pruning decorative and ornamental shrubs and trees.
+Contact TREES BY JAKE, your Tulsa tree service with extensive experience in pruning decorative and ornamental shrubs and trees.
 As a Certified Arborist, Jake is fully knowledgeable in the proper way to prune a crepe myrtle without affecting blooming.
 Contact us today at 918-500-9955 and check us out on social media on Facebook, Instagram, Twitter!